Business loan - L&T Finance

 • Coverage: Up to 85% of project cost

-• Repayment tenure: 7 years with a moratorium of 18 months
+• Repayment tenure: Up to 7 years with an 18-month moratorium

-This Government loan for new business helps underrepresented groups establish sustainable enterprises.
+This government loan for new business promotes inclusive entrepreneurship and helps first-time business owners establish sustainable ventures.

 • Eligible sectors: Manufacturing MSMEs upgrading tech or machinery